erichosick/sqlpm/packages/sqlpm/README.md

 ## How Does It Work

 We leverage the existing javascript community and their approach to package management.
 Sqlpm packages are installed using a traditional javascript package manager such as [npm](https://www.npmjs.com/), [yarn](https://yarnpkg.com/) or [pnpm](https://pnpm.io/).
-Applying the sql located in the package to a Postgresql database instance is done using Sql Package Manager (Work in Progress).
+Applying the sql located in the package to a Postgresql database instance can be done by using Sql Package Manager (Work in Progress).

 **Features**